ktaylor63/southeast/site/content/news/cynthia-dohner-chosen-as-regional-director-of-the-u-s-fish-and-wildlife-service-s-southeast-region.md

     link: 'https://flic.kr/p/nhHAVt'
     caption: 'Cindy Dohner.
 Photo by John Stark, USFWS.'
 tags:
+    - Director
     - 'Regional Office'
-    - Director
-updated: 'March 18th, 2017'
+updated: 'January 3rd, 2018'
 ---

-**ATLANTA, GA** - U.S. Fish and Wildlife Service Director Sam Hamilton announced today the selection of Cynthia K. Dohner as regional director for the Southeast Region.
+**Atlanta, Georgia** - U.S. Fish and Wildlife Service Director Sam Hamilton announced today the selection of Cynthia K. Dohner as regional director for the Southeast Region.

 “Cindy is an outstanding choice with a proven track record when it comes to solution-oriented conservation in the Southeast region,” Hamilton said.
 “She has built a rich career in fish and wildlife conservation with experience that cuts across both the public and private sectors that will benefit us greatly.”